Instructions to Authors

 Scope and policy

 The Revista do Instituto de Medicina Tropical de São Paulo (Journal of the São Paulo Institute of Tropical Medicine) is a journal devoted to research on different aspects of tropical infectious diseases.
 The journal welcomes original work on all infectious diseases, provided that data and results are directly linked to human health.

-The jornal publishes, besides original articles, review articles, case reports, brief communications, and letters to the editor.
-The journal publishes manuscripts only in English.
+The journal publishes, besides original articles, reviews, case reports, brief communications and letters to the editor.

 American Journal Experts: